yodrew/darkroomretreat/manuscript/blurb.md

 # blurb {#blurb}

-## relief, rest, recovery {#relief-rest-recovery}
+### relief, rest, recovery {#relief-rest-recovery}

-Miracles are real:

 - instant relief from distress and overstimulation
 - profound rest from exhaustion
 - complete recovery from illness and injury

-All occur in hygienic darkroom retreat: extended rest in total darkness.
+All occur in _hygienic darkroom retreat_: extended rest in total darkness.
 Healing super-intensifies.
 Energy and function are restored.
 Clarity, strength, and joy reappear.
 The lost self returns.

 This complete manual explains why a retreat works, how to do it, and how to make a darkroom at home.
 It shows that miracles are easy.
 Simply provide their conditions.

-## toward a hygienic psychology {#toward-a-hygienic-psychology}
+### toward a hygienic psychology {#toward-a-hygienic-psychology}

 Indigenous and spiritual traditions have used physical darkness for millennia.
 This is the first approach to darkness---and psychology---based on hygiene.
 Not just cleanliness, hygiene is the _science of health_.
 Hygiene recognizes the self-preserving nature of life and all its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc. Darkness enables the full application of its principles to the organic system of the psyche.